sergiosouzalima/stimulus-people-form-example/README.md

 http://localhost:9000
 ```

-You should see a screen working like that:
+Your app should work like that:

 ![screen01.jpg](public/rails_stimulus_blog_post02.gif)